Psycho-Nics Oscar: Gameplay

 Psycho-Nics Oscar is a side-scrolling run and gun game where players assume the role of Oscar to fight against invaders in Ordio City.
 The controls consists of an eight-way joystick and three action buttons for shooting, jumping and selecting a power-up item.
 The weapon system is similar to Gradius, where the currently selected power-up items appears highlighted at the bottom of the screen.
 When a power-up item is highlighted by picking up a "N" capsule, players obtain it by pressing the power-up button but the system returns to its initial state.

-Players also have access to satellite options called "P.C.U.", which provides extra firepower for Oscar.
+Players also have access to satellite options called "P.C.U.", which provides additional firepower for Oscar.
 Making a full rotation of the weapon system changes the "Gun" power-up to "Armor", giving Oscar an armor to sustain enemy hits while making a full rotation twice provides Oscar a "Quick" rapid fire power-up.
 A checkpoint system is used to respawn a downed player at the start of a reached checkpoint before dying.
 Sustaining a number of enemy hits results in losing a live, as well as a penalty of lowering Oscar's power to his original state and the game is over once all lives are lost, unless players insert credits into the arcade machine to continue playing.

 Development and release

 Psycho-Nics Oscar was created by most of the same team that would later work on several projects at Data East.
 Its development was helmed by designer Akira Sakuma, who also acted as co-programmer alongside Satoshi Imamura and Takuya Haga.
 Artists Harumi Nomura, Jun Matsuda, Katsunori Tsujimura, Masayuki Kawaguchi, Tomo Adachi and Yutaka Kadode were in charge of creating the pixel art.
 The soundtrack was handled by Gamadelic members Azusa Hara, Hiroaki Yoshida, Hitomi Komatsu and Tatsuya Kiuchi.
 When creating the game, Sakuma thought about how a robot would operate and wanted to introduce more features but they were not implemented due to lack of time.

 Psycho-Nics Oscar was first released in Japan by Data East in August 1987 and later in North America in February 1988 by the North American branch of Data East.
 In 1988, an album containing music from the game and other Data East titles was published exclusively in Japan by G.M.O.
 Records.
-The title has since been re-released on the AntStream service.
+The title has since been re-released on the Antstream service in 2019.
 In September 2020, M2 announced a new version of Psycho-Nics Oscar as part of their M2 ShotTriggers publishing label.